brainvisa/brainvisa.github.io/contributing.md

 ### with a fork (recommended)

-If not already done:
-* Fork on github.
+* Fork on github, if not already done.
   Follow the steps below if you do not yet have a personal fork of the project:

     1. Create an account on https://github.com/ if you do not already have one.